stolenpromises/isp_itsonyou/README.md

 With this opening prompt a zip of the current project status has been attached.

-1. Extract the project(without adding anything to name, ie no _unzipped or anything. just use the folder isp_itsonyou(via extraction) as the root folder for the project.
+1. Extract the project without adding anything to name, ie no _unzipped or anything. just use the folder isp_itsonyou(via extraction) as the root folder for the project.
 2. Get the README.md file and read it to understand the project.
 3. Sample logs can be found under isp_itsonyou\traceroute_logs first_12_hours_logs.zip
 4. Run a test on a portion of the logs to see if the code is working as expected up to it's last documented functional state.

-## Testing

-To test the functionality of the new functions, use a threshold of 250ms as demonstrated in the usage examples above.